Flexible FTN-Aided OTFS Modulation for High-Mobility LEO Satellite-to-Ground Communications: Introduction

 \subsection{Low Earth Orbit Satellite}

-The integration of non-terrestrial networks (NTN) into the envisioned 6G ecosystem has positioned \textit{Low Earth Orbit} (LEO) \textit{satellite} communications as a pivotal technology for achieving ubiquitous, three-dimensional global connectivity \cite{ref1}.
-Unlike their geostationary (GEO) and medium earth orbit (MEO) counterparts, LEO constellations operate at significantly lower altitudes, typically at altitudes of 500-2000 km, offering intrinsic advantages such as negligible propagation latency and reduced path loss \cite{ref2}.
-These characteristics make LEO satellites indispensable for supporting delay-sensitive applications, ranging from autonomous driving and remote industrial control to emergency disaster relief.
-However, these benefits come at the cost of extreme satellite mobility \cite{ref3}.
-The relative velocity between LEO satellites and ground user equipment (UE) can exceed 7.6 km/s, inducing severe Doppler shifts and rapid channel time-variations.
-Such harsh conditions disrupt the orthogonality of subcarriers in conventional Orthogonal Frequency Division Multiplexing (OFDM), leading to catastrophic inter-carrier interference (ICI) and significantly degrading link performance.
+The integration of non-terrestrial networks (NTN) into 6G systems establishes low Earth orbit (LEO) satellite communications as a key technology for three-dimensional global connectivity \cite{ref1}.
+Unlike geostationary Earth orbit (GEO) and medium Earth orbit (MEO) counterparts, LEO constellations operate at altitudes ranging from 500 to 2000 km.
+This altitude configuration provides advantages including reduced propagation latency and path loss \cite{ref2}.
+These characteristics facilitate the support of delay-sensitive applications such as autonomous driving, remote industrial control, and disaster relief operations.
+However, these advantages are accompanied by challenges related to high satellite mobility \cite{ref3}.
+The relative velocity between an LEO satellite and ground user equipment (UE) can exceed 7.6 km/s, which induces significant Doppler shifts and rapid channel variations.
+These high-mobility conditions disrupt the subcarrier orthogonality in conventional orthogonal frequency division multiplexing (OFDM) systems, resulting in severe inter-carrier interference (ICI) and degraded link performance.